rayylin/Material-Planning-/README.md

 Case Situation: We cooperate with an animal food manufacturer, and they have limited storage space and are trying to maintain minimal inventory on hand.
 So our task is to build a model for them to calculate when should they issue purchase orders.

+To achieve this goal, I use python to employ the Critical Path Method Algorithm to calculate the slack.
+The slack is how long we could delay without violating the deadline.
+We could order the raw materials for processes with slack later but would not delay the production schedule.

 #Process data
 "Process": Process name
 "Prerequisite": processes needed to be done before starting this process